vksuktha/instana-terraform-scripts/README.md

 Instana VM requires an SSH Key, so run the following command to generate it:

 ```
-cd terraform-tools-instana
+cd instana-terraform-scripts
 chmod 755 create-ssh-keys.sh
 ./create-ssh-keys.sh
 ```
-Public and private ssh key pair files (`ssh-instana.pub` and `ssh-instana`) gets generated in the project directory.
+Public and private ssh key pair files - `ssh-instana.pub` and `ssh-instana` get generated in the project directory.

 ## Provide variable values
 Rename the variable template file `terraform.tfvars.tmpl` to `terraform.tfvars` file and assign values to all variables.